Thornbury and Yate

 Thornbury and Yate is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer)) encompassing an area to the north-east of Bristol within the South Gloucestershire Unitary Authority Area.
 It is represented in the House of Commons of the UK Parliament since the 2024 election by Claire Young, a member of the Liberal Democrats.
 (Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)

+The Thornbury and Yate constituency borders Bristol, Gloucestershire, Wiltshire and Somerset and includes the Boyd Valley and Cotswold Edge, the villages of Alveston, Charfield, Frampton Cotterell and Westerleigh, the market town of Chipping Sodbury, Severn Beach from Filton and Bradley Stoke, and the villages of Siston and Bridgeyate from Kingswood.
+The commuter towns of Yate and Thornbury are home to some 35,000 people.

 History

 This seat is a successor to the former Northavon constituency, which was abolished following boundary changes taking effect at the 2010 general election.
-It is named after the two largest towns in the constituency: Thornbury and Yate.

 The constituency was one of a significant number gained from the Liberal Democrats by the Conservatives in the 2015 general election, and their majority further increased to more than 12,000 in the 2017 election, even as the Conservatives saw a net loss of seats nationally.
 The Liberal Democrats regained the seat at the 2024 general election.